Routes ending in “0” are major east-west routes (I-10, I-20, I-40, I-70, I-80, I-90)

 Some Interstates have state route extensions, including I-15 in San Diego (continues as CA 15), I-265 in New Albany (continues as IN 265), I-381 in Bristol (continues as VA 381), I-481 in Syracuse (continues as NY 481), I-690 in Syracuse (continues as NY 690), and I-794 in Milwaukee (continues as WI 794/Lake Parkway).

-Some proposed future Interstate corridors have state route designations for now, including TN 840 near Nashville and CA 905 in San Diego.
+Some proposed future Interstate corridors have state route designations, or were previously numbered as such.
+Some examples include I-840 near Nashville and CA 905 in San Diego.

 Still other state routes have numbers that may make it look like a future Interstate corridor but are not, including VT 191 in Newport and IL 394 near Chicago Heights.